-With the pending approval of the Pfizer-BioNTech Comirnaty COVID-19 vaccine by Health Canada for children ages 5 to 11 years old and the fact that COVID-19 vaccinations have already been approved for children over the age of 12, you may have a lot of questions about your role as a parent and what to do when disagreements arise.
+With the approval of the Pfizer-BioNTech Comirnaty COVID-19 vaccine by Health Canada for children ages 5 and up, you may have a lot of questions about your role as a parent and what to do when disagreements arise.

 While scientific and medical evidence show that the COVID-19 vaccine can help protect you against the virus, as well as that those that are vaccinated may have less severe illness if they do become ill with COVID-19, we are living in new and challenging times that may render some people hesitant to obtaining vaccination.